 They offer plenty of options for different accommodations for families.
 The onsite activities range from outdoor fun include snowshoeing tours, holiday traditions, gingerbread cookie decorating, and full spa treatments.

 Kingsmill Resort was the location of the first Thanksgiving in 1619 and would make a great choice this year as well.
 The Williamsburg, Virginia area resort is steeped in traditions and history while offering the most modern and luxurious accommodations.

 The activities for families include tennis, fishing in the James River, hiking, and a full-service spa.
 Kingsmill has a kids program and dedicated Kids Night Out programming.
 Shuttles are provided to the nearby Busch Garden’s theme park and Colonial Williamsburg to explore more of the area as Texas TravelingMom Rebecca and her family did.

-Guests can choose from over 70 different activities ranging from the serene, like touring the art collection of more than 1,000 pieces, or the most extreme by hitting the expert level slopes at Mystic Mountain.
-Other unique activities on-site are dogsledding, wine tastings, or Wildlife Safari tour.
+Choose from over 70 different activities ranging from the serene.
+Tour the art collection of more than 1,000 pieces or the most extreme by hitting the expert level slopes at Mystic Mountain.
+Other unique activities on-site are dog sledding, wine tastings, or Wildlife Safari tour.
 Or how about a little pampering for ages 5-15 at The Grove Kidz Spa?

-For Thanksgiving, they will host a formal dinner with the option for 5 or 7 courses at Lautrec’s, one of only 27 Forbes Five-Star, AAA Five-Diamond restaurants in the world.
+For Thanksgiving Day, this resort host a formal dinner.
+Your Thanksgiving getaway will be more amazing with 5 or 7 courses at Lautrec’s, one of only 27 Forbes Five-Star, AAA Five-Diamond restaurants in the world.